Your bachelor or master studies at TU Hamburg: Applications are open until July 15.

 & answer these questions for yourself first:

-• What long do I want my internship to be - min. and max.?
+• How long do I want my internship to last - min. and max.?

 (Internships shorter than 3 months may be less interesting for companies.)

 • When is my mobility window?
-When could the earliest start and the latest end date be?
+What is the earliest start and the latest end?

 (Think about your modules, exams, etc.)

-• Into which direction or field do I want to go with what I study?
+• In which direction or field do I want to go with my studies?

 What are my options?

-• What kind of fields, methods, technologies am I interested in?
+• What type of fields, methods, technologies am I interested in?

-In which industrial branches or products is this applied?
+In which industries or products is this applied?

 • What kind of industries, branches or products do I find interesting?

-• Where can I find a good overview if I need some inspiration?
+• Where can I get a good overview if I need some inspiration?

-(tipp: Visit industrial fairs & exhibitions or view their online product & exhibitors lists.
-Try the Hannover Messe for a start.)
+(Tip: Visit industrial fairs and trade shows or view their online product and exhibitors lists.
+Try the Hannover Messe for a start.
+They have a good exhibitors and product catalogue on their website.)

 Where?